Traditional Practices & Face Yoga Emerging as Alternatives to Invasive Beauty Treatments

 With the evolving trends in digital platforms and content creation, what are the most innovative ways you see technology and social media enabling wellness-focused beauty entrepreneurs to engage with their communities more authentically?

 Social media empowers women entrepreneurs to educate customers about their products at a minimal cost, allowing them to share information with their customers.
 Traditional advertising and television can be costly, but social media allows for low costs.
 With just a phone camera and a few edits, the information can be easily shared.
 AI integration can also help businesses understand customer issues, offering product ranges and routines.
 Social media and YouTube provide unlisted videos and techniques for learning, making it easier for consumers to learn and use the products.
-This integration of social media, education, awareness, and integration is crucial for the end consumer.
+This integration of social media, education, awareness, and awareness is crucial for the end consumer.

 You’ve been recognized as a TEDx speaker and an entrepreneur under 35.
 What do you think is the most critical mindset shift entrepreneurs need to make to scale their beauty and wellness businesses in a competitive market?